 Why?
 Because until recently, the work of a property manager wasn’t taken seriously.
 The industry was really undeveloped and there wasn’t a lot of training and technology.
 That led to distrust and bad practices.

 But, things are changing.
-There’s been a lot of innovation and investment in the property management field, and the best property managers today are doing a lot more than collecting rent and placing tenants.
+There’s been a lot of innovation and investment in the property management field, and the best property managers today are doing a lot more than collecting rent and placing residents.
 We’re managing assets.

 When you’re looking for a professional Pittsburgh property management company, make sure you’re using a professional team with high standards and outstanding service.